 Foam Rolling Out the Front of the Thigh

 Start off with one set, 3 times each way up and down, for a total of 6 movements.
 Roll out in a smooth controlled movement, holding the end position for about a second and then moving back down.
 You should feel a deep massage happening, without any excessive pain.
 Foam roll out both sides.
 Although you might have knee pain on only one side, often the other knee compensates and is therefore overworked.
 We want to rehab or prevent it from having an injury.
 Progress from 3 repetitions to 5 repetitions, and then 10 repetitions.

 Place your hand up against a wall to balance.
 Stand on one leg and complete a single leg squat.
 Raise back up and straighten the leg out.
 We are working on the outer hip strength.
 Knee pain is often the result of weakness in the outer hip.

 Start off with one set of 3 repetitions on each side.
 You want to feel the muscles in the outer hip being worked.
 Progress up to 5 repetitions per side, and then to 10 repetitions alternating back and forth.

-If you want to eliminate your knee discomfort once and for all, then click here to check out the Fix My Knee Pain program.
+If you want to eliminate your knee discomfort once and for all, then click here to check out the Knee Pain Solved program.